esticade/esticade.js/README.md

 ## Service object

 - `on(eventName, callback)` - Will register event listener.
 Callback will be called with an `Event` object as the only argument.
+If there are two or more instances of the same service running, the events will be equally divided between all the instances.
+If this is not a desired behaviour use `alwaysOn`.
 Will return promise that is fulfilled once the handler is registered.
+- `alwaysOn(eventName, callback)` - Same as `on`, except different instances of the same services will all return the event.
 - `emit(eventName, payload)` - Will emit event to the event network.
 Returns promise that is fulfilled once the event is emitted.
 - `emitChain(eventName, payload)` - Will create an emit chain, allowing events caused by this event to be listened to.
 Will return `EventChain` object.
 Note that the event is not triggered before `execute` is called on the event chain.